-We have to show that the quantity in the RHS is normally distributed with mean and variance as provided in \eqref{eq:powerlawtrend} of the main paper.
+It remains to show that the quantity in the RHS is normally distributed with a mean and variance as in \eqref{eq:powerlawtrend} of the main paper.
 Consider an arbitrary vector $\vc=[c_1,c_2]\tran$ and define